Search results

 So right now the user can use our app plugin provided method in the below way:

-Your plugin can be good documented (as we see below in this help topic), however, probably you also want to help the user to write code more faster, by adding the above app plugin object and method into the IDE Quick Code list.
+Your plugin can be good documented (as we see below in this help topic), however, probably you also want to help the user to write code more faster, by adding the app plugin stuff into the IDE editor declarations, so, when the user hover the mouse in the plugin code, he can see information about that specific code.

 App plugins controls